rentruewang/agymc/README.md

 ### Can _concurrency_ be applied on a single processor ?

-Yes, _concurrency_ splits the program into smaller subprograms, allowing some parts of code to be executed asynchronously.
+Yes, _concurrency_ means splitting the program into smaller subprograms, allowing some parts of code to be executed asynchronously.
 Some tasks, by nature, takes a lot of time to complete.
 Downloading a file, for example.
 Without concurrency, the processor would have to wait for the task to complete before starting to execute the next task.
-However, with concurrency we could temporarily suspend the current task, and come back later when the task finishes. **Without using extra computing power.**
+However, with concurrency we could temporarily suspend the current task, and come back later when the task finishes. **Without using extra computing power.**\*\*\*

 ### So much for introducing concurrency... now, what is gym ?